itaayp/cards/README.md

 If Elixir is already installed, you can download the source code of this application to your PC, run the following command in your terminal:
 ``iex -S mix``.

-And in order to call the functions and play with this game, I'm using exdoc to generate the Documentation.
-Feel free to read it and play the game!
+I'm using Exdoc to generate the Documentation.
+Feel free to read it, call the functions and play the game! :)

 The documentation is located at **/cards/doc/index.html**